-I've used them and know they work.
-You'll find that people become so involved with the fun and enjoyment that they forget to be fearful!
+I've used them all and know they work.
+People become so enjoyably engrossed in them, they forget to be fearful!

 Interview Introductions are a great way to break the ice with a new group of people.
-This exercise has them finding out about each other and then introducing the person they interviewed to the class.
+The exercise has them finding out about each other and then introducing the person they interviewed to the whole group.

 As it's a lot less threatening or scary to talk about someone else rather than yourself, you'll find people respond really positively as they're generally eager to represent the person they interviewed well.